mattmcho/f1_prediction/README.md

 ## 1. Dataset creation

 The first step of building the F1 prediction model was to retrieve relevant features and data for training and testing.
 After comparing multiple online F1 datasets, I found that [Ergast API](http://ergast.com/mrd/) provides the most comprensive historical record of F1 data since the beginning of the World Championships in 1950.
-Once the data tables were downloaded as CSV files, they were preprocessed to generate a single data table containing potential input and output features (feature engineering).
+Once the data tables were downloaded as CSV files (which can be found in the "raw_data" folder above), they were preprocessed to generate a single data table containing potential input and output features ("dataset.csv" file above).

 This is shown in the [dataset_creation.ipynb](https://github.com/mattcho1157/f1_race_prediction_model/blob/main/dataset_creation.ipynb) Jupyter Notebook file above.